 He noted that EchoStar has not been as fortunate in its battle to continue providing distant network signals to approximately 900,000 DISH network subscribers “who have done nothing wrong,” Ergen said.

-He said that EchoStar will ask Congress to take up the case, and come to the aid of subscribers who are about to lose network TV signals.
+He said that EchoStar will ask Congress to take up the case, and come to the aid of subscribers who are about to lose network TV signals when it reconvenes for a special session on Nov.
+13th.

 Ergen said many of the 900,000 distant network customers will be eligible to trade off for local-to-local network service, but he added that many of the most rural customers may not have access to some or all major networks through local broadcasts.
 If DISH loses its bid for Congressional assistance, it will try to install off-air antennas at some locations or seek to bring in lifeline cable service for network coverage.